Dave Eagle

 I have a degree in Biology, also training as a science teacher, obtaining a Post Graduate Certificate in Education.
 I am now semi-retired and building on my astronomical interests.

 I spend a lot of my spare time observing and imaging, when clouds allow.
-When they don’t allow, it gives me time to hone my skills and try out new techniques, using software to get the most from my hard-earned images.
+When they don’t allow, it gives me time to hone my skills and try out new techniques, experimenting using various software packages to get the most from my hard-earned images.

 My other interests are other disciplines in science as well as Natural History and Photography.

 My wife and I enjoy travelling and we have been fortunate enough to enjoy, amongst other things, seeing exotic wildlife in The Galapagos Islands, Costa Rica, Africa and the life-changing experience of petting Gray Whales in calm, warm sea-water lagoons in Mexico.
 Both locations are a naturalists and photographers paradise.
-The darkness of the night skies in the Sea of Cortez were also fantastic.
+The darkness of the night and such dark skies in the Sea of Cortez which were just fantastic.
 A trip to Iceland enabled us to see the fantastic volcanic landscape as well as briefly catching the northern lights in all their glory.

 I have established my own permanent observatory where the convenience of opening up and almost instantly observing makes the hobby even more enjoyable and convenient.
 Unfortunately living where I do provides me with a constant battle against the scourge of light pollution.
 Two street lights that shine directly into the garden give me lots of grief.